-- D. Students will be graded on class participation, written assignments, quizzes, attitude and attendance. - E. Late work/missed assignments will be accepted and will be graded down by one full grade.
+D. Students will be graded on class participation, written assignments, quizzes, attitude and attendance.

+E. Late work/missed assignments will be accepted and will be graded down by one full grade.
 All assignments must be completed, but no credit will be given later than one week after original due date.
-If assignments are not completed, student will not pass the course. - F. In the case of an absence, it is a student's responsibility to contact instructor to report absence and to receive homework assignments AS SOON AS POSSIBLE.
-Do NOT wait until the next week or you will be behind.
-All assignments build on the last one.
-Assignments that were due on day of absence will be accepted one week late with a possible grade penalty. - G. Spelling, grammar and style mistakes will be subtracted from an assignment's grade. - H. Students will NOT be graded based on instructor's agreement or disagreement with the point of view/position taken by student in an opinion piece.
+If assignments are not completed, student will not pass the course.

+F. Attendance is crucial for this class.
+We only meet once a week, so if you miss a class, you're effectively missing an entire week of the semester.
+In the case of an absence, it is a student's responsibility to contact the instructor to report the absence and to receive homework assignments AS SOON AS POSSIBLE.
+After one excused absence, additional absences due to illness will require a doctor's note.
+Additional absences for any other reason must be cleared in advance by the instructor, but the reason will have to be quite compelling.
+Absences will negatively impact your class participation grade.

+G. Spelling, grammar and style mistakes will be subtracted from an assignment's grade.

+H. Students will NOT be graded based on instructor's agreement or disagreement with the point of view/position taken by student in an opinion piece.